wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 ## Videos

-* <a target="_blank" href="https://www.youtube.com/watch?v=1THcoXyIJwc">HashiCorp Boundary: Then & Now</a> Jul 7, 2022
+* <a target="_blank" href="https://www.youtube.com/watch?v=1THcoXyIJwc">VIDEO: HashiCorp Boundary: Then & Now</a> Jul 7, 2022

-* <a target="_blank" href="https://app.pluralsight.com/library/courses/hashicorp-boundary-first-look/table-of-contents">If you have a  Pluralsight subscription: "HashiCorp Boundary: First Look" 21 Sep 2021
+* <a target="_blank" href="https://app.pluralsight.com/library/courses/hashicorp-boundary-first-look/table-of-contents">If you have a  Pluralsight subscription: VIDEO: "HashiCorp Boundary: First Look" 21 by Chris Green (when Boundary was at Boundary version 0.5.1 on Sep 2021).

-by Chris Green when Boundary was at version 0.5.1.
+* <a target="_blank" href="https://www.youtube.com/watch?v=8x1pespWOXo&t=1m19s">VIDEO: Secure Access to Hosts and Services with HashiCorp Boundary</a> Nov 2, 2021

-* <a target="_blank" href="https://www.youtube.com/watch?v=8x1pespWOXo&t=1m19s">Secure Access to Hosts and Services with HashiCorp Boundary</a> Nov 2, 2021
+* <a target="_blank" href="https://www.youtube.com/watch?v=f2aghMgU4IQ">VIDEO:  Deploying HashiCorp Boundary in Azure with Terraform</a>

-* <a target="_blank" href="https://www.youtube.com/watch?v=eRZuaw0AW0I"> HashiConf Digital Keynote - Boundary</a>
+* <a target="_blank" href="https://www.youtube.com/watch?v=2FAKSK2oDng">VIDEO: Using Boundary for Identity-Based Multi-Cloud Access</a>

-* <a target="_blank" href="https://www.youtube.com/watch?v=f2aghMgU4IQ"> Deploying HashiCorp Boundary in Azure with Terraform</a>
+* <a target="_blank" href="https://www.youtube.com/watch?v=pGfSITzcTQ0">VIDEO: HashiCorp Boundary Demo for Secure Sessions Management</a> Oct 26, 2020 by TeKanAid uses WireShark to see detailed communications of a Linux and Windows RDP connections.

-* <a target="_blank" href="https://www.youtube.com/watch?v=2FAKSK2oDng">Using Boundary for Identity-Based Multi-Cloud Access</a>
+* <a target="_blank" href="https://www.youtube.com/watch?v=tUMe7EsXYBQ">VIDEO: Introduction to HashiCorp Boundary with Armon Dadgar</a>

-* <a target="_blank" href="https://www.youtube.com/watch?v=pGfSITzcTQ0">HashiCorp Boundary Demo for Secure Sessions Management</a> Oct 26, 2020 by TeKanAid uses WireShark to see detailed communications of a Linux and Windows RDP connections.
+## References

-* <a target="_blank" href="https://www.youtube.com/watch?v=tUMe7EsXYBQ">Introduction to HashiCorp Boundary with Armon Dadgar</a>
+<a name="[1]"></a> <a target="_blank" href="https://www.youtube.com/watch?v=eRZuaw0AW0I">VIDEO: HashiConf Digital Keynote - Boundary</a> by CTO Armon Dadgar explains Boundary vs. Traditional Access approaches